Basic of Controller & Control Loop

 • The output of PID controller, Po = K.e + k / Ti ∫ e dt + K Td. de/dt + Ko Bar

-Typical Response of a PID Controller to Change Measured Value
+Typical Response of a PID Controller to a Change in Measured Value

 Control Loop: The arrangement of instruments connected with each other to control a physical variable to the desired value is called a control loop.